While the Colosseum stands, Rome shall stand; when the Colosseum falls, Rome shall fall; when Rome falls, the world shall fall.

 Depiction of the Sack of the Temple in Jerusalem on the Arch of Titus

-Just what took place at the Colosseum?
+What took place at the Colosseum?
 A Day at the Games

 The spectacular games that took place at the Colosseum were all-singing, all-dancing propagandistic showpieces.
 Although gladiatorial combat and choreographed animal hunts had become increasingly popular entertainments in the Roman Empire as the Republican era reached its peak, it wasn’t until the dawn of the Imperial age that they would become the pre-eminent form of public spectacle in the ancient world.

-As the democratic institutions of Rome receded in importance and power become centralised on the figure of the Emperor alone, it became increasingly incumbent on the incumbent despot to remain in the good books of the unruly disenfranchised masses.
-As Russell Crowe’s Maximus puts it in Gladiator, win the crowd…What better way to demonstrate the astonishing might of the Roman Empire and the empathetic concern of its all-powerful figurehead than free, high-octane entertainment?
+What better way to demonstrate the astonishing might of the Roman Empire and the empathetic concern of its all-powerful figurehead than free, high-octane entertainment?
 If TV was the 20th century’s opiate of the people, then the games were Imperial Rome’s equivalent.
-For the ancient satirist Juvenal, to keep the masses satisfied all you need to do was ensure a plentiful supply of panem et circenses - bread and circuses.
+For the ancient satirist Juvenal, to keep the masses satisfied all you need to do was ensure a plentiful supply of panem et circenses - bread and circuses

 Upcoming games were advertised well in advance, and were eagerly anticipated by the city’s populace, who probably betted on the games just as they avidly gambled on the chariot-races in the Circus Maximus.
 On the morning of the games spectators flooded in through 80 different entrance arches and up countless stairways and passages to their allocated seats to await the procession that marked the inauguration of the games to the sound of trumpets and fanfares.
 At the end of the procession out came the gladiators, the star attractions that the masses of spectators had come to see.
 Their turn in the arena would only come later, though.

-Most scholars agree that the festivities usually began with elaborate wild-animal hunts in the morning.
+All manner of animals, from ferocious lions, tigers and bears to elephants and even ostriches were slaughtered at the Colosseum.
 For the lowdown on these orgies of bloodletting that drove a number of species to the verge of extinction, check out our stand-alone article explaining the tradition of animal hunts in the Colosseum.

 Ludi Meridiani

-During the midday interval, the ludi meridiani took place, where condemned criminals were thrown to the surviving beasts or made to re-enact grisly ancient myths, and burlesque comedies were staged to break up the rhythm of slaughter.
+During the midday interval, the ludi meridiani took place, where condemned criminals were thrown to the surviving beasts or made to re-enact grisly ancient Greek myths, and burlesque comedies were staged to break up the rhythm of slaughter.

 The climax of the day came during the afternoon, when the stage was cleared for the main event: gladiator combat.
 The most famous kind of entertainment that unfolded in the Colosseum was of course the gladiator battles that pitted armed combatants against one another in brutal but often highly choreographed duels to the death.

 Gladiatorial combat was immensely popular during the Imperial period, and gladiators often enjoyed astonishing public acclaim.
-For a detailed explanation of gladiator combat in the Colosseum, including who the combatants were, how they trained, how the fights unfolded according to strict protocols and what happened to the victors and the vanquished, check out our in-depth guide to gladiators in the Roman Colosseum!
+For a detailed explanation of gladiator combat in the Colosseum, including who the combatants were, how they trained, how the fights unfolded according to strict protocols and what happened to the victors and the vanquished, check out our in-depth guide to gladiators in the Roman Colosseum.

 As the empire declined it became increasingly unfeasible to maintain such a gargantuan building, and the Christian emperors of the 4th and 5th centuries were markedly less keen on gladiatorial combat than their pagan predecessors.
 The last known games were held in 404 AD, and blood-sports were officially prohibited in the year 438.
 The Colosseum was finally abandoned after a devastating earthquake in the sixth century.
 Some fairly inept restoration attempts failed, and the amphitheatre was left to the looters for centuries to come, who stripped it of its valuable materials and turned it into the shell.